animaleco/BisbalMod/DeathSoundEffect/README.md

 * Install BepInEx

 * Download the mod .zip and extract it into your game's root folder.
 It should look like:
-/BepInEx/plugins/DeathSoundEffect/DeathSoundEffect.dll
+/BepInEx/plugins/DeathSoundEffect/DeathSoundEffect.dll (The Cry.ogg will be there too)

 Usage:

 * Once the mod is installed, launch the game.

 * If you die the sound effect will play